MicrosoftDocs/learn/learn-pr/azure/intro-to-kubernetes/includes/4-how-app-deployments-work.md

 In the drone tracking application, you might decide to expose the tracking website and the RESTful API by using LoadBalancer services and the data processing service with a ClusterIP.

-### How to group pods
+## How to group pods

+Managing pods by IP address isn't practical.
 Pod IP addresses change as controllers re-create them, and you might have any number of pods running.

-Managing pods by IP address isn't practical.
+:::image type="content" source="../media/4-service-with-selector.svg" alt-text="Diagram of a service with selector labels." border="false":::

 A service object allows you to target and manage specific pods in your cluster by using selector labels.
 You set the selector label in a service definition to match the pod label defined in the pod's definition file.

-:::image type="content" source="../media/4-service-with-selector.svg" alt-text="Diagram of a service with selector labels." border="false":::

 For example, assume that you have many running pods.
 Only a few of these pods are on the front end, and you want to set a LoadBalancer service that targets only the front-end pods.
 You can apply your service to expose these pods by referencing the pod label as a selector value in the service's definition file.
 The service will now group only the pods that match the label.
 If a pod is removed and re-created, the new pod is automatically added to the service group through its matching label.

-### Kubernetes storage
+## Kubernetes storage

 Kubernetes uses the same storage volume concept that you find when using Docker.
 Docker volumes are less managed than the Kubernetes volumes because Docker volume lifetimes aren't managed.
 The Kubernetes volume's lifetime is an explicit lifetime that matches the pod's lifetime.
 This lifetime match means a volume outlives the containers that run in the pod.
 However, if the pod is removed, so is the volume.